-- Step one: Teacher talks with student and takes appropriate action. - Step two: Teacher communicates with parent/ guardian. - Step three: Teacher meets with student and parent. - Step four: Teacher meets with student, parent, and principal. - Step five: Principal refers the situation to Discipline Committee.
+- Step one: Teacher talks with student and takes appropriate action.
+(May include principal for purpose of supporting respect for staff.) - Step two: Teacher communicates with parent/guardian. - Step three: Teacher meets with student and parent. - Step four:\ Teacher meets with student, parent, and principal. - Step five: Principal refers the situation to Discipline Committee.